 A member of our team will then contact you to discuss the mapping issue.

-Many properties may not will have no red dots on the map due to no detailed soil survey carried out.
+Many properties may not have green dots on the map due to having no detailed soil survey carried out.

-Any data collected through this scheme will eventually contribute to a better P map for this report in the future.
+Any new soil P data collected and submitted for inclusion in modelling will eventually contribute to a better soil P map for this report in the future.

 See below for references that contain detailed Phosphorus information on soils, plants, animal nutrition and well-being.